anbox-cloud/discourse-docs/web-dashboard.md

 #### Register a Ubuntu One account in Anbox Cloud Appliance

-If you followed the instructions in [Install Appliance](https://anbox-cloud.io/docs/install-appliance) to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.
+If you followed the instructions in [Installing the appliance](https://discourse.ubuntu.com/t/install-appliance/22681) to install the Anbox Cloud Appliance, you already registered your Ubuntu One account.

 To add more accounts, use the following command: